googlemaps/react-native-navigation-sdk/example/README.md

    `pod install`

-4. In your Google cloud console, add the Google API key to the project.
-Add this newly created API key to the Info.plist file inside `example/ios/SampleApp/`.
+4. Copy the `Keys.plist.sample` file located in `example/ios/SampleApp/` to a new file named `Keys.plist`.
+This file is git ignored and won't be accidentally committed.
+In your Google cloud console, add the Google API key to the project and add this newly created API key to the `Keys.plist` file.

     ```xml
     <key>API_KEY</key>